bradboose/parachute/README.md

 ##Instructions

 - Add dist/jquery.parachute.min.js to your page
-- Add the js libraries transform.js and add-easing.js
+- Add the js libraries transform.js and add-easing.js (see below to download latest versions)
-- Add transit for full browser capability coverage
+- Add transit for full browser capability coverage if desired

 ##Notes